jeremyk23/JKLocu/README.md

 iOS Driver For Locu Venue Search API

-I used the [another one with a title](https://github.com/baztokyo/foursquare-ios-api "Foursquare iOS driver") as a skeleton for this driver.
+I used the [BZFoursquare iOS driver](https://github.com/baztokyo/foursquare-ios-api "Foursquare iOS driver") as a skeleton for this driver.

 To use, initialize with your api key: